 As the weather is quite pleasant in September, many prefer staying outdoors.
 There are many opportunities for swimming, playing tennis, football, jogging or cycling and so on.
 When you are trained enough, you should try and enroll in the International Half Marathon in Budapest.
 It is almost 30 years old held on 8th September.
 Or do you love horses?
 Then visit the Budapest National Gallop on the historical Heroes’ Square.
 It is, basically, near the City Park and Vajdahunyad Castle.
 As you would expect, there are numerous food stalls and cultural shows during this equestrian event.

 Parties and shows

 Thanks to the warm weather many outdoor terraces and party venues stay open.
-Széchenyi Bath is regarded as a special party place for its extraordinary, cool bath discos and laser shows and its Szecska Spa parties when water, music and party add up as “Sparty”.
+Széchenyi Thermal Bath is regarded as a special party place for its extraordinary, cool bath discos and laser shows and its Szecska Spa parties when water, music and party add up as “Sparty”.
 If you are under 40, it is a must.
 A Danube River Cruise is a bit calmer event compared to the above ones.
 During a pleasant cruise, you can see some important sights of the city meanwhile tasty dishes are served and light music is played.
 Great classical and light music concerts await you in the St. Stephen’s Basilica, the Palace of Arts; and live concerts in many bars and restaurants in downtown.

 Last but not least, here are some tips for shopaholics.
 In order to do your everyday shopping visit the refurbished Klauzál Square or the Great Market at Fővám tér.
 There is also a Boci dairy shop and local butchers selling quality Hungarian salami, sausages and other delicacies.